-All collection activity undertaken for each account should be documented in writing and as appropriate, recorded in ISRS.
+All collection activity undertaken for each account should be documented in writing and as appropriate, recorded in Student and Financial Information System.

-Subpart C. Billing.
-Each college and university shall require students to view their account online, which will constitute an electronic invoice.
-Paper invoices must not be issued on a routine basis.
-Each college and university shall mail a uniform printed invoice to the debtor at least 20 days before referral to the Minnesota Department of Revenue, Collections Division, pursuant to Minnesota Statutes § 16D.07.
-The invoice form must be uniform in content and appearance across all colleges and universities with the exception of designated space for school-specific information such as school name, address, phone number, and logo.
+Students may view their account activity online, which will constitute an electronic invoice.
+Each college and university shall mail a uniform printed invoice to the debtor at least 20 days before referral to the Minnesota Department of Revenue, Collections Division, pursuant to Minn.
+Stat. § 16D.07.
+The invoice form must be uniform in content and appearance across all colleges and universities except for designated space for school-specific information such as school name, address, phone number, and logo.

-Each college and university shall place a registration and official transcript hold on all student accounts deemed uncollectible and written off pursuant to internal policies and procedures.
+Each college and university shall place a registration hold on all student accounts deemed uncollectible and written off pursuant to internal policies and procedures.

-Subpart E. Current receivables.
-Current term receivable activity should be reviewed monthly but no less than once each semester by the CFO or designee.
+Current term receivable activity should be reviewed monthly but no less than once each semester by the Chief Financial Officer or designee.